camunda/camunda-docs-manual/content/reference/rest/task/post-resolve.md

 ---

-Resolve a task and update execution variables.
+Resolves a task and updates execution variables.

 # Method